ceu-lang/ceu/manual/manual-toc.md

 #### 1.1.4
 ### Internal reactions

-Céu provides a inter-trail communication through *internal events*.
+Céu provides inter-trail communication through *internal events*.
 Trails use the `await` and `emit` operations to manipulate internal events, i.e., a trail that emits an event can awake trails previously awaiting the same event.